MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md

 The steps are the same as assigning an Office 365 license.
 See [Assign or remove licenses for Office 365 for business](https://support.office.com/article/997596b5-4173-4627-b915-36abac6786dc).

-### <a name="how-to-assign-communications-credits-licenses-in-bulk"></a>Zuweisen von Lizenzen in einer Sammeloperation Communications haben
+### <a name="how-to-assign-communications-credits-licenses-in-bulk"></a>Zuweisen von Lizenzen für Kommunikations Kredite in loser Schüttung

 Take a look at the sample script for assigning **Audio Conferencing** licenses.
 Update it with the info for assigning **Communications Credits** licenses.